Ernest Bernbaum Professor of Comparative Literature

 Education: B.A.
 1975, Ph.
 D. 1980, Yale University

 Selected Works: A past president of the American Comparative Literature Association, David Damrosch has written widely on comparative and world literature from antiquity to the present.
 His books include The Narrative Covenant: Transformations of Genre in the Growth of Biblical Literature (1987), We Scholars: Changing the Culture of the University (1995), What is World Literature?
 (2003), The Buried Book: The Loss and Rediscovery of the Great Epic of Gilgamesh (2007), and How to Read World Literature (2d edition 2017).
 He is the founding general editor of the six-volume Longman Anthology of World Literature (2004) and the editor of Teaching World Literature (2009) and co-editor of The Princeton Sourcebook in Comparative Literature (2009), The Routledge Companion to World Literature (2011), and Xin fangxiang: bijiao wenxue yu shijie wenxue duben [New Directions: A Reader of Comparative and World Literature], Peking U. P., 2010.
-He is presently completing a book entitled Comparing the Literatures: What Every Comparatist Needs to Know, and starting a book on the role of global scripts in the formation of national literatures.
+His latest book, Comparing the Literatures: Literary Studies in a Global Age, is forthcoming from Princeton in April, and he has just completed a translation of a Congolese novel, Mbwil Ngal's Giambatista Viko: ou Le viol du discours africain, for the MLA's "Texts and Translations" series.